jiaochenlu/AML-Kubernetes/docs/azap-onboard-guidance.md

 ### System reserved resources

-When the memory of a node is almost occupied by a pod, the node may run to OOM(out of memory) and crash, even it would enter the `NotReady` state, meaning it cannot be used to run pods.
+When the memory of a node is almost occupied by a pod, the node may run to OOM(out of memory) then would enter the `NotReady` state, meaning it cannot be used to run pods.
 To avoid this risk, it's recommended to reserve some system memory resources for the nodes.

 On the AzureML extension side, in order to prevent the node from running to OOM due to the ML workload eating up all the memory, we will automatically reserve **5% of the system memory** for the node by running a daemonset on the node.